 The Benefits of Choosing an Uncontested Divorce

-There are several benefits to filing for an uncontested divorce.
-This is the quickest, easiest, and least expensive way to obtain a dissolution of marriage.
+There are several benefits to filing for an uncontested divorce in Georgia.
+An uncontested divorce is the quickest, easiest, and least expensive way to obtain a dissolution of marriage.
 Because the parties have already agreed to the terms of the divorce, a document called a Divorce Settlement Agreement is signed by both parties in the presence of a notary.
 This Divorce Settlement Agreement is filed at the same time as the initial petition for divorce, which is frequently called a Complaint for Divorce.
 Georgia requires a few additional forms, including a detailed statement of each party’s financial situation, commonly known as a Domestic Relations Financial Affidavit.
 In Georgia, filing fees are around $225 for an uncontested divorce, but there may be additional administrative fees, electronic filing fees and other fees that vary from county to county.

-If the judge agrees that there are no discrepancies as to the terms and other information within the paperwork, she or he will usually sign off on the agreement of the aprties.
+If the judge agrees that there are no discrepancies as to the terms and other information within the paperwork, she or he will usually sign off on the agreement of the parties.
 Most uncontested divorces are granted between 31 to 60 days from the date of filing, but may take longer depending on the complexity of the case and the work load of the court.
 Since there is no trial, much less personal information is made public and neither party has to fear an airing of “dirty laundry” within a public forum.
 Most attorneys will offer to charge a flat fee for a simple uncontested divorce because there is a designated end date and a predictable amount of work for the case.
 This makes uncontested divorce, far and away, the most affordable option.

 The Drawbacks to a Georgia Uncontested Divorce